 - Always have the anti-skid or traction control turned off.

-- Drive slowly since spinning the wheels could lead to damage to the vehicle’s suspension or steering when it comes into contact with a tree stump or rock.
+- Drive slowly since spinning the wheels could lead to damage.

 - If the chain is broken or dented, immediately stop and take them off.

-- Always check for worn out connectors when removing the chains from the car’s wheels.
+- Always check for worn out connectors when removing the chains.

-- Before storing the chains, always clean and dry them since this will increase the snow chain’s lifespan.
+- Before storing the chains, always clean and dry them.

-Traction is a really issue when travelling on snow or ice but introducing tire chains can solve all your issues.
+Traction can be a real issue when travelling on snow or ice but introducing tire chains can solve all your issues.
 Simply storing them in the trunk will ensure you are equipped for all driving conditions.
-Even when using the winter tires, you can still find yourself caught out by large amounts of snow or ice.
+Even when using winter tires, you can still find yourself getting caught out by large amounts of snow or ice.
 Installing tire chains can make the difference of being stranded or driving wherever you want.

 There are many different types of tire chains but not everyone will need to spend large amounts on the best tire chains.
-However, if you are travelling in bad conditions on a regular basis or planning on going to a snow or ice location, we highly recommend the premium examples.
+However, if you are travelling in bad conditions on a regular basis, we highly recommend the premium examples.